Mon 02 June 2025 in security by Regalis

 We use something as simple as Nginx.

-Here is an example server
+Here is an example server block:

-1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 |
+1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 | |

-We have defined proxy_cache_path
+We have defined proxy_cache_path with a key rt_debian with the following parameters:

-1 2 |
+1 2 | |

-The file /etc/nginx/include/regalis-tech-cache-common.conf
+The file /etc/nginx/include/regalis-tech-cache-common.conf contains multiple

-config directives (mostly proxy_cache_*
+config directives (mostly proxy_cache_*) from the

 ngx_http_proxy_module.